Start Your Claim

 Chemical injury is a major occupational hazard associated with people working in agriculture.
 Close proximity or direct exposure to any hazardous substances either through the skin or via inhalation can cause many workers to develop different types of physical and psychiatric conditions.
 Although the agricultural industry only represents around 1.8% of the workforce in Britain it has accounted for approximately 19% of the reported fatal injuries each year (gov.uk).

-The most common types of accident on farms involve:
+The most common types of accidents on farms involve:

 - Lifting and Handling.